 Emissions must be well documented and based on publicly available and verifiable data.
-If such data is not available (for example in the case of production of a fuel) then care must be taken to ensure a conservative result, either by:
+If such data is not available (for example in the case of production of a fuel) then care must be taken to ensure a conservative result, either by;

-- when they occur in the baseline, omitting those emissions or including an incontrovertibly low estimate, or - when they occur in the project scenario, including an incontrovertibly high estimate
+- omitting those emissions or including an incontrovertibly low estimate when they occur in the baseline; or - including an incontrovertibly high estimate when they occur in the project scenario.